 Bonus points if you can park on a double yellow line, in front of stop or give way sign or ideally by the entrance to the parking lot or hospital.

-While all that’s super amusing, it also means that some of these cars are putting rest of the traffic in danger by blocking roads and obstructing view of the traffic.
+While all that’s super amusing, it also means that some of these cars are putting the rest of the traffic in danger by blocking roads and obstructing the view of the traffic.

 Best seen during big events, like the Limassol carnival – people were dropping cars literally everywhere.
-There were no pavements left to walk as they were taken over by parked cars.
-I’m not sure if it’s the local mentality of “I don’t care” or simple lack of consideration for anyone else other than themselves.
+There were no pavements left to walk on as they were taken over by parked cars.
+I’m not sure if it’s the local mentality of “I don’t care” or a simple lack of consideration for anyone else other than themselves.

 Parking used to raise my blood pressure a lot at the beginning, but it rubs off on you.
 If I don’t hit the designated parking area marked with white lines, I shrug my shoulder and say “I’ve seen worse”.

 Double yellow lines are completely ignored on the island.
 I have never seen any police officers giving parking tickets, apart from those on the designated parking plots owned by the local council.